-Deferred Tax Asset/Liability
+Deferred Tax Asset

-At December 31, 2022, the net deferred tax asset was \$16.4 million, compared to net deferred tax assets of \$2.2 million and \$1.4 million at December 31, 2021 and 2020, respectively.
-The increase in the deferred tax asset at December 31, 2022 compared to December 31, 2021 was primarily driven by a decrease in the fair value of the Bank's available for sale securities portfolio.
-The increase in the deferred tax asset at December 31, 2021 compared to December 31, 2020 was primarily driven by the deferred compensation agreements acquired from Cheaha in April 2021 and a timing difference in recognizing payroll tax expenses.
+At December 31, 2023, the net deferred tax asset was \$16.9 million, compared to \$16.4 million at December 31, 2022.
+The increase in the deferred tax asset at December 31, 2023 compared to December 31, 2022 was primarily driven by the adoption of ASU 2016-13, partially offset by a decrease in the net unrealized losses of the Bank's AFS securities portfolio.

 The Bank acquired net operating loss carryforwards as a result of acquisitions.
-At December 31, 2022, we held approximately \$0.1 million and \$0.8 million in net operating loss carryforwards that expire in 2033 and 2039, respectively.
+At December 31, 2023, we held approximately \$4,000 and \$0.3 million in net operating loss carryforwards that expire in 2033 and 2039, respectively.
 U.S. tax law imposes annual limitations under Internal Revenue Code Section 382 on the amount of net operating loss carryforwards that may be used to offset federal taxable income.
 Under these laws, we may apply up to approximately \$0.6 million to offset our taxable income each year.
 In addition to this limitation, our ability to utilize net operating loss carryforwards depends upon the Company generating taxable income.
 Given the substantial amount of time before our net operating loss carryforwards begin to expire, we currently expect to utilize these net operating loss carryforwards in full before their expiration.